 Cardiology is the branch of medicine that deals with heart problems.
 Belfast Health and Social Care Trust specialises in cardiology services to people from all over Northern Ireland.

 Patients are usually referred to cardiology when it is suspected that they may have a problem with their heart.
 There are two ways of accessing cardiology services:

 - as an emergency

 - referral by your GP or another medical professional

 General cardiology services are delivered in acute cardiology wards and a coronary care unit at:

-The Cardiac (heart) Surgery Unit in the Belfast Trust provides a wide range of heart surgery procedures for adults and children.
+The Cardiac (heart) Surgery Unit in the Belfast Trust provides different heart surgery procedures for adults and children.
 The unit is based at the Royal Victoria Hospital.
 It is a regional service for patients across Northern Ireland.

 Consultant cardiologists refer patients for cardiac surgery.
 There are no heart transplants carried out in Northern Ireland.